-Since the interaction between the chain and the environment one characteristic of directed polymer is that the average path wanders significantly farther along the axes transverse to the directed axis (time direction) than the purely entropic spreading of its non-random version.
-In other words, the transverse fluctuations in random media are superdiffusive, i.e., $\overline{<x^2(t)>}\sim t^{2v}$ with $v\geq 1/2$, differing from the standard diffusion behavior in no-random media, here the sharp brackets represent the average over all the paths in configuration space while the bar means the average under the environment.
-It is usually called $v$ as diffusive exponent, to which is connected other exponents, such as dynamic exponent $z=\frac{1}{v}$ and fluctuations exponent $\chi$ with $\chi=2v-1$.
-These relationships, among others, have been established analytically (replica method, renormalization group analysis) or observed numerically in some models in the setting of the environment being given by a collection of i.i.d. random variables or in continuum contexts.
-For more comments see \cite{Alberts:2012kx,alberts2014,PhysRevLett.56.889,Lacoin2011,Medina1989Burgers} and references therein.
+Because of the interaction between the chain and the environment a basic phenomenon of the directed polymer is that the average path wanders significantly farther along the axes transverse to the directed axis (time direction) than the purely entropic spreading walk.
+In other words, the transverse fluctuations in random media are supperdiffusive, i.e., $\overline{\langle x^2(t)\rangle}\sim t^{2v}$ with $v\geq 1/2$, differing from the standard diffusion behavior in no-random media, here the sharp brackets represent the average over all the paths in configuration space while the bar means the average under the environment.
+The constant $v$ is usually referred as diffusive exponent, to which is connected other exponents, such as dynamic exponent $z=\frac{1}{v}$ and fluctuations exponent $\chi$ with $\chi=2v-1$.
+These relationships, among others, have been established analytically (replica method, renormalization group analysis) or observed numerically in some models in the setting of the environment being a collection of i.i.d. random variables or in continuum contexts.
+For more comments see \cite{alberts2014,PhysRevLett.56.889,Lacoin2011,Medina1989Burgers} and references therein.